What makes (or breaks) a seven-figure crowdfunding campaign?

 Two words: digital marketing.

 Most crowdfunding campaigns are the first time the world sees your product.
-You have zero brand equity; a blank canvas.
-Since the public hasn’t responded yet to your product, you can’t know what advertising will perform best.
+You have zero brand equity; you’re a blank canvas.
+Since the public hasn’t responded yet to your product, you can’t know what digital marketing will perform best for your crowdfunding campaign.
 You can make assumptions about your target demographic and your marketing content and strategy, but assumptions can be notoriously misleading.

 BEWARE!
 Things can go horribly wrong if you don’t learn as much as possible before building your larger assets and launching your campaign!

 Let’s run through a quick horror story…

 Once upon a time there was a CEO (who I’ll refer to as Chris for the sake of anonymity) who thought he knew his target demographic.
 Chris made decisions based on opinions and hunches without any data or prior research.
 Chris’ company paid a professional video-maker tens of thousands of dollars to make a badass video for their campaign.

 But there was a bit of a problem…

 They completely missed their target demographic!
 Dun, dun, DUN (cue terrifying minor chord)!
 They ran their ads thinking that their product was for 18–35 year old men, but this demographic responded much worse to the product than women aged 35–55.
 Unfortunately for Chris and his company, some of the advertising copy they’d worked so hard on (and invested in) alienated their new found primary demographic.

 Because they did not include a single woman in their video, they had to scrap the whole thing and restart.
 Don’t worry, this story has a happy ending: Chris’ campaign succeeded!
 However, he and his company could have avoided the loss of time and cash if they had done their homework FIRST.